-How did family separation occur?
+How did family seperation occur?

 In 2018, the U.S. government implemented a “zero tolerance” policy at the southern border.
 Parents who crossed without authorization — even those legally seeking asylum — were criminally prosecuted.